 City of Omaha - Office of the Mayor Jean Stothert

-Grants of up to $5,000 to Omaha, Nebraska neighborhood organizations for programs and projects that enhance a neighborhood's quality of life, promote public safety, and encourage crime prevention in local neighborhoods.
-Funding is intended to improve and support neighborhood projects that will enhance the neighborhood’s appearance, build neighborhood capacity, impact the environment, and increase the livability of the neighborhood.
+Grants of up to $200 and grants of up to $5,000 to Omaha, Nebraska neighborhood organizations for programs that promote public safety, encourage crime prevention, and enhance the quality of life in local neighborhoods.
+Funding is intended to support neighborhood projects that will enhance neighborhood appearance, build neighborhood capacity, impact the environment, and increase the livability of the neighborhood.

 GrantWatch ID#: 153483

-Awards will be made up to $5,000 per Neighborhood Association.
+National Night Out Mini-Grants Awards will be made up to $200 per neighborhood organization.

 Organizations must have a valid Taxpayer Identification Number (TIN).
-If an organization is using a fiscal agent, a W-9 must be completed by the fiscal agent and submitted with your Organization’s application.
+If an organization is using a fiscal agent, a W-9 must be completed by the fiscal agent and submitted with the applicant organization’s application.

 Unallowable costs include but are not limited to: